 Fact: 80% or more of your communication is non-verbal

-At some point in your life, you are going to be asked to make a speech, conduct a meeting or make a presentation and as much as you prep and plan – getting in front of a group of people can be a daunting task.
-You not only have to captivate your audience’s attention but just as important is coming off powerful, polished and precise.
+At some point in your life, you are going to be asked to make a speech, conduct a meeting or make a presentation as an executive presence.
+As much as you prep and plan – getting in front of a group of people can be a daunting task.
+You not only haveto captivatee your audience’s attention.
+It’s just as important is coming off powerful, polished and precise.
 This is a skill that many executives pay a hefty sum of money to perfect but one I plan to share with you all of you today.

 So what exactly is this term “executive presence” mean and is it something only executives can obtain?
 The short answer is no. Anyone can exude executive presence regardless of whether you are C-Level professional or a College Student.

 Let’s begin by demystifying what this really means.
 Many times I get people asking me, “isn’t this really about inner confidence?” – my usual reply is that possessing inner confidence is definitely critical and in large part a huge driver for being able to step in front of room of two or two thousand (plus).
 But it’s also important to remember that public speaking is only a small piece of the pie when it comes to possessing executive presence.
 But since we’re on the topic, here is a little fun fact.

 Public Speaking is the #1 fear of people, more so than death itself.

 In fact, at any given time according to StatisticBrain.com – 5% of the worlds population ranging in ages from 5 – 50 suffer from the fear of speaking to others.
 That’s quite a high number but shouldn’t be that surprising when death ranks #2.
 That said, it does bring us back to what exactly is “executive presence” and how does one go about obtaining some.